 - Associate Professor of Economics, Tufts University, 2004 -

 - Assistant Professor of Economics, Tufts University, 1998-2004

-- Division Director (& Deputy), Development Strategy and Governance Division, International Food Policy Research Institute, Wasghington, D.C., 2009 – present
+- Division Director and Deputy, Development Strategy and Governance Division, International Food Policy Research Institute, Washington, D.C., 2010 – August 2012.

 - Lead Researcher, Trade and Employment, International Labor Organization, 2009 -2010